Some of the most frequently asked questions about the CHRISTMAS LECTURES ticket ballot.

 Each ballot form can be used to apply for multiple tickets on a particular date.
 As always, an adult ticket is only available when purchasing a junior ticket and juniors must be aged between 11 and 17 years at the time of filming.
 Proof of age may be requested.
 As adults and juniors are seated separately, an accompanying adult is not required in the theatre.

 We want to ensure that the main allocation of tickets is for young people.
-Since 1825 the CHRISTMAS LECTURES have always been for a young audience and it's a tradition we are proud to keep to this day; adults get to take their seats up in the gallery.
+Since 1825 the CHRISTMAS LECTURES have always been for a young audience and it's a tradition we are proud to keep to this day.
+We have a small number of tickets available for adults who are accompanying children: these are only for the upstairs gallery.

 Please arrive at least 30 minutes before the filming starts.
 As the events are being filmed live, it is difficult to give an exact finish time.
-However, from previous experience we estimate that the Tuesday and Thursday Lectures will finish at around 8.30pm, and the Saturday Lecture will finish at around 6.30pm.
+However, from previous experience we estimate that the Lectures will finish at around 8.30pm.

-We will start to notify successful applicants from Thursday 4 October.
+We will start to notify successful applicants from the first week of October.
 When the payment deadline has passed, we will reallocate the tickets of those who haven’t paid to the next people in the ballot.
 After those successful entrants have paid, we will contact everyone who has not been successful.

 £35 for juniors aged 11–17 and £45 for adults, inclusive of all fees and postage.